Amazon CFO to step down next summer amid investor discontent

 Chief Financial Officer Thomas Szkutak, 53, will retire in June 2015 and be succeeded by Brian Olsavsky, vice president of finance for global consumer business, Amazon said.

 The transition comes at a delicate time for Amazon.
-The Seattle-based company last week announced its largest-ever deal to buy live-streaming gaming network Twitch Interactive for $970 million (589.88 million British pound) cash, beating out a rival bid from Google Inc.
+The Seattle-based company last week announced its largest-ever deal to buy live-streaming gaming network Twitch Interactive for $970 million cash, beating out a rival bid from Google Inc.

 The acquisition reflects how dramatically Amazon has expanded during Szkutak's tenure, from pure online retailer to one with many new business lines including original television shows, hardware and local services.